Preparing for the FAFSA

 To submit your FAFSA, you will need:

-- Your federal income tax returns, W-2s, and other records of money earned for the specific financial year required by the FAFSA.
-Note: You may be able to transfer your federal tax information into your FAFSA using the IRS Data Retrieval Tool - which saves you from having to input tax information!
+• Your federal income tax returns, W-2s, and other records of money earned for the specific financial year required by the FAFSA.

 If you are a dependent student for federal aid purposes, you will also need the information above for your parent(s).